 ● Less depth of laser treatment, compared to LASIK

-● It takes longer for the patient to obtain full vision
+● A longer time is needed for the patients to gain their full vision

-● The risk of post-op infection is higher
+● The risk for the infection after the operation is higher

-Photorefractive Keratectomy or PRK eye surgery is recommended for patients who are:
+Photorefractive Keratectomy or PRK eye surgery can be performed for the patients who are:

 ● Over 18 years old

 ● Patients who are not pregnant during the operation